BUY PREGNANCY TESTS & OVULATION TESTS

 leukorrhea and Pregnancy

-Does creamy white discharge mean pregnancy?
+Does a creamy white discharge mean pregnancy?

 What Does Thick Milky White Discharge Mean?